jeff-follestad/shop-shop/README.md

 ## Functionality Overview

-Shop-Shop is an e-commerce platform that uses Redux instead of Context API to manage global state.
+Shop-Shop is an e-commerce platform that has been updated to use Redux instead of Context API to manage global state.

 *`Redux is a pattern and library for managing and updating application state, using events called "actions".
 It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.`*

-Shop-Shop's React front end access the store via a Redux provider.

 After refactoring, Shop-Shop now uses a Redux store in place of the Context API to determine changes to its global state.

+Shop-Shop's React front end now accesses the store via a Redux provider.
-Shop-Shop has been updated to leverage Redux instead of the Context API to extract state data from the store.

-Shop-shop now dispatches actions with Redux instead of the Context API.
+Shop-Shop has been updated to leverage Redux instead of the Context API to extract state data from the store, and dispatches actions with Redux instead of the Context API.

 ## Shop-Shop Site and Screenshots